✓ Updated May 2026

 Taxis (Metered)

-Reputable taxi companies like Mai Linh (green cars) and Vinasun (white cars) are a safe and reliable option, especially for longer distances or when traveling with luggage.
-They use meters, so you don't have to haggle.
+Reputable taxi companies like Mai Linh (green cars) and Vinasun (white cars) are a reliable option, especially for longer distances or when carrying luggage.
+Ensure the meter is running from the start of your journey.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.